-A Wabash student who is approved for Off Campus Study will pay Wabash semester tuition and a $1,000 administrative fee.
-A few programs, are more expensive than Wabash tuition, and in these cases the student will pay the difference (the amount above our tuition).
-It is the responsibility of the student to pay all other costs (housing, meals, airfare, books, etc.) to the appropriate service provider.
-The OCS Office will assist students in determining these costs and procedures.
+A Wabash student who is approved for Off-Campus Study will pay Wabash semester tuition and a $1,000 Off-Campus Study administrative fee.
+A few programs have tuition costs that are more expensive than Wabash tuition, and in these cases, the student will pay the difference (the amount above Wabash's tuition).
+It is the responsibility of the student to pay all other costs (housing, meals, airfare, books, etc.) to the appropriate off-campus study provider.
+The International Center will assist students in determining these costs and procedures.

-Students will receive financial aid up to the cost of Wabash education.
+Students will receive their usual Financial Aid package, up to the cost of Wabash education.
 (Please note: if you receive financial aid in the form of WISE hours, that aid would not apply for the semester you're off campus, since WISE requires on-campus employment.)
-Each student will be billed by the Business Office directly, with appropriate Financial Aid subtracted.
+Each student will be billed by the Business Office directly with appropriate Financial Aid subtracted.

 WABASH COLLEGE OFF-CAMPUS STUDY FINANCIAL PROCEDURES